 DateInUrl A Boolean value that specifies whether the date associated with a Web page can be extracted from the page URL.
 When you set this parameter to TRUE, the connector attempts to extract the date from the URL.

-${\tt PageDateSelector} \quad \text{A list of CSS selectors to identify elements in the page content that}$ might contain the date associated with a Web page.

-• If the date is contained in the element's content, setting this parameter is sufficient to extract the date.
+PageDateSelector A list of CSS selectors to identify elements in the page content that might contain the date associated with a Web page.
+If the date is contained in the element's content, setting this parameter is sufficient to extract the date.
 If the date is contained in one of the element's attributes, set this parameter and then set PageDateAttribute to identify the attribute.

-${\tt PageDateAttribute} \quad A \ list of \ attributes \ (on \ elements \ listed \ by \ {\tt PageDateSelector}) \ that$ contain the date associated with the Web page.
+PageDateAttribute A list of attributes (on elements listed by PageDateSelector) that contain the date associated with the Web page.
 PageDateHeader A list of headers to retrieve the date from.
 The headers are checked in the order that you specify and the first valid date that the connector finds is associated with the page.
-The connector only attempts to extract a date from HTTP headers if no date is found in the page URL (or DateInUrl=FALSE) and no date is found in the page content (or date.

-PageDateSelector is not set).
+The connector only attempts to extract a date from HTTP headers if no date is found in the page URL (or DateInUrl=FALSE) and no date is found in the page content (or PageDateSelector is not set).

-DateFormats A comma-separated list of date formats to use when searching for a that are newer than the specified date.

-3. Set one or both of the following parameters.
+- DateFormats A comma-separated list of date formats to use when searching for a date. - 3.
+Set one or both of the following parameters.

 MinPageDate Filters the pages that are ingested by date.
+The connector only ingests pages that are newer than the specified date.
+MaxPageDate Filters the pages that are ingested by date.
 The connector only ingests pages that are older than the specified date.

-MaxPageDate Filters the pages that are ingested by date.
-The connector only ingests pages